vitorpereiraa/meeting-scheduler/README.md

 This method takes two `Availability` objects and a `Duration`.
 It checks if the two availabilities intersect and if the intersection is long enough to accommodate the given duration.
 It returns `true` if they do, `false` otherwise.

+This method could be associated with the "overlaps" and "overlapped by" relations, as it involves checking if one interval starts before and finishes after the start of another interval.

 #### intersection

 ```scala